-Based on a review of performance on the California Dashboard state indicators most recently published in December 2019, RUSD identified the following areas of need:
+Based on a review of performance on the state indicators published on the California State Dashboard in December 2019, RUSD has identified the following areas of need:

-RUSD Suspension Rate indicator was Yellow, decreasing from the previous year by 0.2% to 3.3% overall.
-Although this is within the Yellow

-(Medium) level, it is still an actionable level for RUSD.
+On the Fall 2019 California School Dashboard, the Suspension Rate indicator was Yellow, decreasing from the previous year by 0.2% to 3.3% overall.
+Although this is within the Yellow (Medium) level, it is still an actionable level for RUSD.
 Additionally, RUSD moved into Orange (Medium) for chronic absenteeism with a 2.2% increase and a status of 8% chronically absent overall.
 Socioeconomically disadvantaged students, students with disabilities and American Indian students were in the Red (Very High) range.